 Rules are important and will be reviewed at EACH VISIT to the museum.
-Please be patient, our rules are designed to keep children safe and to give everyone in the museum a similar experience in each exhibit area.
+Please be patient as our rules are designed to keep children safe and to give everyone in the museum a similar experience in each exhibit area.
 Parents are asked to help enforce rules.
-Staff are required to address rules that are being broken.
+Kids Square Staff is required to address rules that are being broken.

 PLEASE LEAVE ALL ITEMS IN THE AREAS WHERE THEY ARE PLAYED.
 Why?
-So that the other children can play with the same things your child is privileged to play with.
-Examples: Dress up clothes left in the theater area, not worn in the museum.
-Money stays in the bank, baby dolls in the area they are found, grocery carts in the grocery store, etc.
+So that all children have an opportunity to play and experience each area as intended.
+Examples: Dress-up clothes are left in the theater area and not worn in the museum; money stays in the bank; grocery carts in the grocery store, etc.

-CARS- Our plasma cars MUST be driven with feet up on the car and steering wheel moved back and forth, the car will move itself.
-Placing feet on the ground to move it causes the car to go to fast and puts others at risk of getting hurt.
-The smaller cars, with hoods, are intended for our much younger guests and feet on the floor is permitted.
+CARS.
+Our plasma cars MUST be driven with feet up on the car while moving the steering wheel back and forth so the car will move itself.
+Placing feet on the ground to move it causes the car to go too fast and puts others at risk of getting hurt.
+The smaller cars with hoods are intended for our much younger guests and feet on the floor is permitted.

-NO FOOD OR DRINK ALLOWED IN THE MUSEUM – Allergy reactions, ants and a mess.
-We want to avoid all of these, we do allow you to leave and come back until close of the day you visit.
+NO FOOD OR DRINK ALLOWED IN THE MUSEUM.
+Allergic reactions, ants, and a mess…we want to avoid all of these in the museum.
+So we do allow you to leave the museum to enjoy outside food and drink options and you may come back until close of the day you visit.

 We understand this is a tough one when you have multiple children.
-When designing the museum, thought was put in to dividing the exhibit areas in such a way to encourage a rotation type of experience, we even left doors in certain areas to help define those spaces.
-A suggestion would be to have a conversation with your children before you arrive to discuss the amount of time you will stay in each area before moving on to the next one.
-The exhibit areas are: Our town, forest, sensory cove, pinball, building and theater.
+When designing the museum, thought was put into dividing the exhibit areas in such a way to encourage a rotation type of experience.
+We even left doors in certain areas to help define those spaces.
+We suggest that you have a conversation with your children prior to your visit to discuss the amount of time you will stay in each area before moving on to the next one.